 Read more about adapting you pages for mobile equipment

 Procurements and Deliveries

 Before commencing operations, you have to ascertain the availability of the products you're going to sell and decide how they will be delivered from the manufacturer to the consumer.
 If you're going to deliver goods outside the EU, you'll need various documents.
-Get customs information here.
-Get further information on packing and sending here.
+Get customer information or information on packing and sending.

 Warehouse surface area is often one factor limiting the growth of online shops, since a larger warehouse also means significantly bigger costs.
 That's why you'll want to consider the plans for your online shop and your potential future needs.